 Additionally, some settings on the device you’re connected to could be out of balance and cause the sound to echo.

 Every device comes with its unique settings, so it can be incredibly difficult to find a way to repair every pair of headphones you own.
 You’ve probably already found quite a few articles, none of which offer a definitive answer.

 Luckily, through my research and years of experience as an audiophile, I’ve found methods that fit the majority of devices.
 So if you want to learn about every possible way of solving the problem of echo in headphones, your search is over.

-In this article, I’ll show you how to get rid of an echo in headphones during all sorts of situations.
+In this article, I’ll show you how to get rid of an echo in headphones during all sorts of situations and also fix if you are facing one earbud not working issue.
 First, let’s talk about the generic fixes you can try no matter what headset you’re using or what device it’s connected to.

 Step 1.
 Unplug and Replug Your Headphones

 Sometimes, we don’t understand why technology fails us and goes haywire at random times.
-When that happens, the easiest and most logical option is to turn everything off and back on.
+When echo in headphones happens, the easiest and most logical option is to turn everything off and back on.
 So you’ll simply need to:

 - Unplug your headphones.